New York Mets: 2000s: The Subway World Series and new ballpark

 During the 2001 season, the Mets finished with a record of 82–80 finishing third in the division.
 After the September 11 terrorist attacks Shea Stadium was used as a relief center and then saw the first sporting event in New York City since the attacks, in a game vs. the Atlanta Braves on September 21.
 In the bottom of the 8th inning the Mets were trailing 2–1 when Mike Piazza came to bat with a runner on first.
 Piazza dramatically sent Shea into a frenzy by crushing a home run to give the Mets a 3–2 lead and the eventual win.
 The game is considered to be one of the greatest moments in the history of the franchise.

-In 2002, despite the off-season signings of Tom Glavine, Mo Vaughn, and Roberto Alomar, the Mets finished the 2002 season with a 75-86 overall record and last in the NL East.
+In 2002, despite the off-season signings of Tom Glavine, Mo Vaughn, and Roberto Alomar, the Mets finished the 2002 season with a 75–86 overall record and last in the NL East.
 During that same season the Mets dealt with off field distractions when co-owners Wilpon and Doubleday were in a legal battle which was later settled with Wilpon becoming the sole owner on August 23 that year.

-The Mets nearly missed the playoffs in 2001 and struggled from 2002 to 2004.
 In the aftermath of the 2004 season, the Mets hired a new general manager, Omar Minaya, who immediately turned the franchise around by signing pitcher Pedro Martínez and hiring a new manager, Willie Randolph.
 The Mets finished 2005 four games over .500, and the franchise's resurgence was complete by 2006 as they won 97 games and the NL East title behind new acquisitions Carlos Beltrán and Carlos Delgado, as well as young superstars José Reyes and David Wright.
 The Mets eventually succumbed to the St. Louis Cardinals in Game 7 of the National League Championship Series.